Skip to contentNotify me by email about available dates

 Postpartum recovery

-For mothers whose body and nervous system need support after the intense experience of birth.
-The therapy helps restore balance after hormonal changes, find calm, and reconnect with the body in a new role.
+For mothers whose body needs support after the intense experience of birth.
+In stillness and calm, the body gradually finds its balance after hormonal changes, and you can reconnect with your body anew.

 Post-injury and post-accident states